jaijain96/k8s_experiments/notes/kubernetes-cluster-architecture/workloads/pods/user_namespaces.md

 # [User `Namespace`s](https://kubernetes.io/docs/concepts/workloads/pods/user-namespaces/)

 Several `Container` runtimes with their default configuration (like Docker Engine, containerd, CRI-O) use Linux `Namespace`s for isolation.
-When creating a `Pod`, by default, several new `Namespace`s are used for isolation: a network `namespace` to isolate the network of the `Container`, a PID `Namespace` to isolate the view of processes, etc. User `Namespace`s is a Linux feature that allows to map users in the `Container` to different users in the host.
+When creating a `Pod`, by default, several new `Namespace`s are used for
+isolation: a network `namespace` to isolate the network of the `Container`, a PID `Namespace` to isolate the view of processes, etc.
+<mark>User `Namespace`s is a Linux feature that allows to map users in the
+`Container` to different users in the host.
 If a user `Namespace` is used, this will isolate the users in the `Container` from the users in the `Node`.
 This means `Container`s can run as `root` and be mapped to a non-`root` user on the host; in other words, the process has full privileges for operations inside the user `Namespace`, but is unprivileged for operations outside the `Namespace`.
 Inside the `Container` the process will think it is running as `root` (and therefore tools like `apt`, `yum`, etc. work fine), while in reality the process doesn't have privileges on the host.
 We can verify this, for example, if we check which user the `Container` process is running by executing `ps aux` from the host.
-The user `ps` shows is not the same as the user we see if we execute inside the `Container` the command `id`.
+The user `ps` shows is not the same as the user we see if we execute inside the `Container` the command `id`.</mark>

 A `Pod` can opt-in to use user `Namespace`s by setting the `pod.spec.hostUsers` field to `false`.
 The `kubelet` will pick host UIDs/GIDs a `Pod` is mapped to,